nuejs/nue/packages/templates/nuejs.docs/docs/single-page-apps.md

 **Creating variations** - What makes each app unique (usually just one CSS file)

-**Server isolation** - Any backend, any language, completely decoupled from the frontend
+**Multi-site backend** - Any server engine, any programming language, completely decoupled from the frontend

 The goal: new apps inherit 90% of their code and differ only in visual identity.